 To install a Java application server on your virtual machine

-You can copy a Java application server to your virtual machine, or install a Java application server through an installer.
+You can copy a Java application server to your virtual machine, or you can install a Java application server through an installer.

-For purposes of this tutorial, Tomcat will be installed.
+For the purposes of this tutorial, Tomcat will be installed.

-- While logged on to your virtual machine, open a browser session to http://tomcat.apache.org/download-70.cgi.
+When you are signed in to your virtual machine, open a browser session to Apache Tomcat.

-- Double-click the link for 32-bit/64-bit Windows Service Installer.
-Using this technique, Tomcat will be installed as a Windows service.
+Double-click the link for 32-bit/64-bit Windows Service Installer.
+By using this technique, Tomcat will be installed as a Windows service.

-- Within the Apache Tomcat Setup wizard, follow the prompts to install Tomcat.
-For purposes of this tutorial, accepting the defaults is fine.
-When you reach the Completing the Apache Tomcat Setup Wizard dialog, you can optionally check Run Apache Tomcat, to have Tomcat started now.
+Within the Apache Tomcat Setup wizard, follow the prompts to install Tomcat.
+For the purposes of this tutorial, accepting the defaults is fine.
+When you reach the Completing the Apache Tomcat Setup Wizard dialog box, you can optionally check Run Apache Tomcat to have Tomcat start now.
 Click Finish to complete the Tomcat setup process.

 To start Tomcat

-If you did not choose to run Tomcat in the Completing the Apache Tomcat Setup Wizard dialog, start it by opening a command prompt on your virtual machine and running net start Tomcat7.
+If you did not choose to run Tomcat in the Completing the Apache Tomcat Setup Wizard dialog box, start it by opening a command prompt on your virtual machine and running net start Tomcat7.

 You should now see Tomcat running if you run the virtual machine's browser and open http://localhost:8080.

-To see Tomcat running from external machines, you'll need to create an endpoint and open a port.
+To see Tomcat running from external machines, you need to create an endpoint and open a port.

-- In the Add endpoint dialog, ensure Add standalone endpoint is checked and then click Next.
+In the Add endpoint dialog box, ensure Add standalone endpoint is selected, and then click Next.

-- Click the Complete button to close the dialog.
+Click the Complete button to close the dialog box.
 Your endpoint will now be created.

 To open a port in the firewall for your virtual machine

-- For the new rule, select Port for the Rule type and then click Next.
+For the Rule Type, select Port, and then click Next.

-- Select TCP for the protocol and specify 8080 for the port, and then click Next.
+On the Protocol and Ports screen, select TCP, specify 8080 as the Specific local port, and then click Next.

-- Choose Allow the connection and then click Next.
+On the Action screen, select Allow the connection, and then click Next.

-- Ensure Domain, Private, and Public are checked for the profile and then click Next.
+On the Profile screen, ensure that Domain, Private, and Public are selected, and then click Next.

-At this point, your Tomcat web site should now be viewable from an external browser, using a URL of the form http://your_DNS_name.cloudapp.net, where your_DNS_name is the DNS name you specified when you created the virtual machine.
+At this point, your Tomcat website should be viewable from an external browser by using a URL of the form http://your_DNS_name.cloudapp.net, where your_DNS_name is the DNS name you specified when you created the virtual machine.

 Application lifecycle considerations

-By default when the Tomcat service is installed, it will be set to start manually.
+By default when the Tomcat service is installed, it is set to start manually.
 You can switch it to start automatically by using the Services snap-in.
 Start the Services snap-in by clicking Windows Start, Administrative Tools, and then Services.
-To set Tomcat to start automatically, double-click the Apache Tomcat service in the Services snap-in and set Startup type to Automatic, as shown in the following.
+Double-click the Apache Tomcat service and set Startup type to Automatic.

-The benefit of having Tomcat start automatically is it will start again if the virtual machine is rebooted (for example, after software updates that require a reboot are installed).
+The benefit of having Tomcat start automatically is that it will start if the virtual machine is rebooted (for example, after software updates that require a reboot are installed).